run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 There are a number of matters to consider prior to upgrading the Run:ai cluster version.

+### Backup your cluster data

+Review the Backup & Restore [guide](../admin/config/dr.md) and ensure you know how to backup your data if needed.

 ### System and network requirements

 Before upgrading the Run:ai cluster, validate that the latest [system requirements](./cluster-prerequisites.md) and [network requirements](./network-req.md) are met, as they can change from time to time.